EberlyODL/phys010sjv11/recoil.md

 Momentum , like energy, is a conserved quantity, which means no momentum can be created or destroyed within a system.

-Conservation of momentum is the cause for recoil and it is what allows rockets to move. \(It is also how the momentum in the Newton's Cradle is transferred from one ball to the next\)
+Conservation of momentum is the cause for recoil and it is what allows rockets to move. \(It is also how the momentum in the Newton's Cradle is transferred from one ball to the next.\)

 Imagine a cannon, loaded with a cannon ball, at rest on the fortification.
 The initial speed \(as seen from somebody also at rest\) is zero and therefore the system \(cannon + cannonball\) has zero momentum $p=mv = m\times 0 = 0$.